cburgerOlemiss/XAIFooler/README.md

-Work in progress (12/2/23): Currently cleaning up the code for public release.

 # XAIFooler

 This is the introduction and repository for **XAIFooler** the algorithm behind "Are Your Explanations Reliable?"
 Investigating the Stability of LIME in Explaining Text Classifiers by Marrying XAI and Adversarial Attack" (EMNLP 2023).